 By teaching your children healthy eating habits, and modeling these behaviors in yourself, you can help your children maintain a healthy weight and normal growth.
 Also, the eating habits your children pick up when they are young will help them maintain a healthy lifestyle when they are adults.

-Your child's health care provider can evaluate your child's weight and growth and let you know if your child needs to lose or gain weight or if any dietary changes need to be made.
+Your child's health care provider can evaluate your child's weight, height and explain their BMI and let you know if your child needs to lose or gain weight or if any dietary changes need to be made.

 Some of the most important aspects of healthy eating are portion control and cutting down on how much fat and sugar your child eats or drinks.
 Simple ways to reduce fat intake in your child's diet and promote a healthy weight include serving: